Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Examining trends over time show that healthy life expectancy at birth in Hull among men decreased between 2009-11 and 2012-14, and remained relatively static until 2017-19 with a decrease in 2018-20 likely associated with the COVID-19 pandemic.
+Examining trends over time show that healthy life expectancy at birth has remained relatively static with more apparent changes in the last couple of years.

 Compared with benchmark